 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world, providing readers with a global bookshelf of the best works throughout history and across genres and disciplines.
-Now, we are proud to host our second annual Penguin Classics Student Scholarship Essay Contest, in which five high school freshmen or sophomores can each win a $1,000 scholarship award to be used toward their higher education plus a selection of Penguin Classics Deluxe Editions for their school!
-Essays must be submitted by a high school English teacher on behalf of students who write an essay on one of five topics for this year’s competition book, Of Mice and Men.
+Now, we are proud to host our third annual Penguin Classics Student Scholarship Essay Contest, in which five high school freshmen or sophomores (or home-schooled students aged 14-16) can each win a $1,000 scholarship award to be used toward their higher education plus a selection of Penguin Classics Deluxe Editions for their school or public library!
+Essays must be submitted by a high school English teacher (or a parent/legal guardian for home-schooled students) on behalf of students who write an essay on one of five topics for this year’s competition book, The Crucible.

 Select one of the following five topics:

 For all these questions, use quotations from the text to support your interpretation.

 Official Rules for the Penguin Classics Student Scholarship Essay Contest

 IMPORTANT: Please read these Official Rules before entering the Penguin Classics Student Scholarship Essay Contest (the “Contest”), presented by Penguin Publishing Group, a division of Penguin Random House LLC (“Sponsor”).
 By entering the Contest, you agree to the terms of these Official Rules.
 These Official Rules shall govern in the event of any inconsistency with other Contest-related materials.

 NO PURCHASE NECESSARY TO ENTER OR WIN.